 |Long working hours (More than 40 hours per week)|

 69% of Radio TV Announcers said they were satisfied with their job and 50% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like working with forms, designs and patterns.
 They often require self-expression and the work can be done without following a clear set of rules..

 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-Radio and Television Announcers job description, Radio and Television Announcers salary, Radio and Television Announcers information, what is the job of a Radio and Television Announcer like, pros and cons about Radio and Television Announcers, colleges and universities for Radio and Television Announcers, is Radio and Television Announcers the right career for me, Medium careers to get into, careers in Art, Entertainment and Sports
+Radio TV Announcers job description, Radio TV Announcers salary, Radio TV Announcers information, what is the job of a Radio and Television Announcer like, pros and cons about Radio and Television Announcers, colleges and universities for Radio and Television Announcers, is Radio and Television Announcers the right career for me, careers in Art, Entertainment and Sports

 Anchor, Announcer, Broadcaster, Broadcasting Specialist, Commercial Announcer, Community Liaison, Disc Jockey, FM Announcer, Game Show Host, Game Show Host or Hostess